ploy vite

 Build

-pnpm ploy vite buildThis runs the production Cloudflare Vite build using your ploy.yaml
+pnpm ploy vite buildThis runs the production Vite build using your ploy.yaml

 compatibility settings and asset config.